*SHORT TERM COVID MANAGEMENT PLAN FOR CAHC

 We had a limited supply of COVID-19 vaccine in our office.
 Currently we do not have vaccine available.

 These vaccines are not supplied in the way we usually obtain our vaccines so the process is time consuming and has been challenging.
 We have been working hard to secure vaccines for our eligible patients.
 We are fielding very large numbers of calls and portal messages.
 We request that you please refer to the website and email blasts that we are sending out with updates for all information regarding the vaccines.
 We will post any updates on the website and will send additional emails as needed.

-Yale is opening four Pediatric vaccine sites in Greenwich, Bridgeport, New Haven and New London which will have wider availability than our office has at this time.
-Their clinics as well as our clinic are ONLY distributing COVID-19 vaccine for the 5-11 age range.
-Currently we do not have vaccine available for the 12+ age group but many local pharmacies and Yale clinics do have this option.
-We will update if/when we have that option for our older patients.
+Yale opened four Pediatric vaccine sites in Greenwich, Bridgeport, New Haven and New London which will have wider availability than our office has at this time.
+Currently we do not have vaccine available in our office.
+We will update if/when we have that option for our patients.

 SCHEDULING COVID VACCINE APPOINTMENTS:

 1. You may schedule at a Yale, Griffin or other hospital sites.

 2. https://portal.ct.gov/Vaccine will link to available vaccine sites around the state.